 The Owners hereby covenant with the County Council, so as to bind their interest in the Site (and each and every part of it), to observe and perform the covenants restrictions stipulations and obligations as set out in Schedules 2, 4, 7 and 8.

-In respect of schedules 5 (Affordable Housing), 6 (Self Build / Custom Build Housing), 7 (Housing with Care) and 8 (Children’s Home) no Party shall be liable to observe and fulfil the obligations restrictions and requirements specified in this Deed insofar as such obligations restrictions and requirements relate to any part of the Site in which that Party has no legal interest nor shall any Party be liable for any breach of the obligations in this Deed insofar as that breach relates to any part of the Site in which that Party has no legal interest save for any antecedent breach of this Deed by that Party in respect of that part of the Site and for the avoidance of doubt (1) if such person has a legal interest in a part of a site where Residential Units are proposed or to be proposed or have or are being built liability will arise for the payment to the County Council and/or the Council in respect of the relevant financial contributions contained in schedule 3 (Financial Payments to the Council) and schedule 4 (Financial Payments to the County Council) upon the occurrence of an event which triggers a payment.
+No Party shall be liable to observe and fulfil the obligations restrictions and requirements specified in this Deed insofar as such obligations restrictions and requirements relate to any part of the Site in which that Party has no legal interest nor shall any Party be liable for any breach of the obligations in this Deed insofar as that breach relates to any part of the Site in which that Party has no legal interest save for any antecedent breach of this Deed by that Party in respect of that part of the Site.

 Local Land Charge